DHCP vs Static IP: Which Should You Use? Complete Guide

 Common Static IP Issues

-- Network changes require reconfiguration → Be prepared to manually update static IPs when infrastructure changes.
+pingandarp -ato verify an address is actually available before assigning it. - Network changes require reconfiguration → Be prepared to manually update static IPs when infrastructure changes.
+If you renumber a subnet, every static device needs to be touched individually.

 Best Practices for Implementing DHCP and Static IPs